clutch-creator/clutch-wp/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
 First release.
-Install and explore the future of WordPress design!
+Install and explore the future of WordPress website creation!